-For SETS applications per ITU-T G.8264, DPLL1 is configured as an EEC/SEC to output clocks for the T0 reference point and DPLL2 is used to output clocks for the T4 reference point.
+In Synchronous Equipment Timing Source (SETS) applications per ITU-T G.8264, DPLL1 or DPLL2 can be configured as an EEC/SEC to output clocks for the T0 reference point and DPLL3 can be used to output clocks for the T4 reference point.

-Clocks generated by DPLL1 can be passed through APLL1 or APLL2 which are LC based jitter attenuating Analog PLLs (APLLs).
+Clocks generated by DPLL1 or DPLL2 can be passed through APLL1 or APLL2 which are LC based jitter attenuating Analog PLLs (APLLs).
 The output clocks generated by APLL1 and APLL2 are suitable for serial GbE and lower rate interfaces.

-Clocks generated by DPLL1 can be passed through APLL3 which is a voltage controlled crystal oscillator (VCXO) based jitter attenuating APLL.
+Clocks generated by DPLL1 or DPLL2 can be passed through APLL3 which is a voltage controlled crystal oscillator (VCXO) based jitter attenuating APLL.
 APLL3 can be provisioned with one or two selectable crystal resonators to support up to two base frequencies.
 The output clocks generated by APLL3 are suitable for multi-lane 100GBASE-R, 40GBASE-R and lower rate interfaces.